 DNA size selection and quantification systems.

-A compact, benchtop CE system designed for Sanger sequencing and fragment analysis.
+Terminator sequencing kit and compact, benchtop CE system designed for Sanger sequencing.

 ProNex® Size-Selective Purification System